CAR-T 19: the innovative treatment

 • Genetic tests

 The most common treatments for this disease include chemotherapy, immunotherapy, radiotherapy and bone marrow transplantation.
+Depending on the diagnosis and the patient’s characteristics, this procedure can be performed using different types of transplants.

 What is CAR-T 19 treatment?

 CAR-T 19 (Chimeric Antigen Receptor T-Cell) immunotherapy is a personalized treatment for acute lymphoblastic leukemia, the most common type in children.
+It is an advanced immunotherapy that modifies the patient’s immune system cells so they can recognize and attack cancer cells.

 This non-drug treatment is especially indicated for cases where the patient has received other treatments, but the results have not been as successful as expected.